rhysjj111/Project_2_portfolio_website/README.md

-The colour pallet was found on - https://mycolor.space/ Globe image used as a background - https://pixabay.com/vectors/world-earth-globe-planet-global-908894/ The quiz pop up window was based loosly on Bootstraps modal example in the documentation - https://getbootstrap.com/docs/5.3/components/modal/ https://bbbootstrap.com/snippets/simple-contact-form-74408136 - used as a template for main contact form.
+The colour pallet was found on - https://mycolor.space/ Globe image used as a background - https://pixabay.com/vectors/world-earth-globe-planet-global-908894/ The quiz pop up window was based loosly on Bootstraps modal example in the documentation - https://getbootstrap.com/docs/5.3/components/modal/
+I used this article to get the backbone of my pop-up window JS quiz - https://www.linkedin.com/advice/3/how-can-you-create-pop-up-window-html-javascript-skills-html https://bbbootstrap.com/snippets/simple-contact-form-74408136 - used as a template for main contact form.
 https://mdbootstrap.com/how-to/bootstrap/footer-add/ - used a template for structure of footer.
 https://www.w3schools.com/css/css3_shadows_box.asp - used code for box shadows on images.